LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Facebook Messenger Templates/Generic_Template.md

   </tr>
   <tr>
     <td>tag</td>
-    <td>Tag of layout view, must be “generic”, “button” or “list” for Facebook templates.
+    <td>Tag of template view, must be “generic”, “button” or “list” for Facebook templates.
 Within basic elements objects, will be “title”/”subtitle”, which will indicate what text should rendered in each of those elements (the title and subtitle have default style in Facebook)</td>
     <td>Enum</td>
     <td>Y</td>
   </tr>
   <tr>
     <td>elements
 </td>
-    <td>Array of elements/layouts.
+    <td>Array of elements/templates.
 By using elements in your structured content template, you can send basic elements, such as simple text, images or buttons	</td>
-    <td>Elements/Layouts</td>
+    <td>Elements/Templates</td>
     <td>Y</td>
   </tr>
   <tr>